-Tax season is officially upon us and the April 15th deadline will be here before we know it!
+Tax season is officially upon us and the deadline has been extended to Monday, May 17th!
 There are two important tax credits that all California working families should be aware of: the California Earned Income Tax Credit (CalEITC) and the Young Child Tax Credit.
 These credits, in addition to the federal (EITC), can actually give eligible families thousands of dollars back when they file their tax return.

 You are a trusted source for the families that you serve, please help spread this vital information!
 To simplify it, we’ve provided answers to some of the most asked questions.
 We’ve also provided recommend websites with free tax filing options.